ericmkeen/suRvey/README.md

 ?survey_app
 ```

-https://user-images.githubusercontent.com/10263731/159953772-5f319a74-546d-4e39-a393-b27469dc10a3.mov

 This function launches a Shiny app designed to optimize data entry during wildlife surveys.
 The app was designed with marine mammal surveys in mind, but should be generalizable for other contexts
 and target species.
+GPS position updates are possible in this app, if the GPS feature is enabled on your device.
 The app should be useful for both stationary and transect-based surveys.
 Layout has been optimized for touch screens.

+https://user-images.githubusercontent.com/10263731/159953772-5f319a74-546d-4e39-a393-b27469dc10a3.mov

-Here is example code:
+Here is the code used to produce this demo:

 ```
 # Customize settings =======================================